mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 My right ankle is experiencing some lingering soreness (run on [Sunday](javascript:flick('sun');)) and my piriformis (left) continues to hint that it still needs consideration, even though it felt good [yesterday](javascript:flick('mon');) after the swim and short ride home.

-This day went from good to bad in one afternoon.
-Exactly the opposite of what work is trying to accomplish with separating me from technical support happened again and before I knew it, I was missing a training day.
+This day went from good to bad at 11am.
+Work is trying to remove me from technical support duties but it happened again.
+I worked late and missed another training day.

 <!---->
 ### Easy Run